 Baked into a round cake and frosted with a simple chocolate icing, this chocolate pound cake not only makes a great snack, it is perfect for birthdays and parties too.

-While I am not in a position to comment on how people name their chocolate cake recipes, all I can say is that the feedback you get for your cakes speaks for itself.
-And I must admit, this simple chocolate cake recipe has received rave reviews and so much positive feedback from fans who found my recipe online as well as my customers to whom I have made this cake before.
+This simple chocolate cake recipe has received rave reviews and so much positive feedback from fans who found my recipe online as well as my customers to whom I have made this cake before.

 Just like my butter pound cake recipe, this is the only chocolate cake recipe I used in all my cake orders for chocolate cakes.
 I have baked this very same cake in many different tin sizes too.
 So I am able to share with you the recipe measurement for the different round and square pan sizes.
 Read more on this in the notes section of the recipe card below.